dbdespot/pysewer/README.md

 ## Installation
-Currently the installation is easiest managed via Anaconda, because GDAL bindings are a pain on Windows.
+Currently the installation is easiest managed via Anaconda.
 Anaconda 3 can be downloaded [here.](https://www.anaconda.com/products/individual)

 ### Create a new conda environment and install GDAL